 If the hike up is too much you there is the cable car or you can also take the lower bridge and ride the funicular up on the other side.
 Alternatively, there is a water taxi that goes straight across to Ribeira Square.

-Bottom line is you have plenty of options to get to and from this awesome location, all of which are an experience in their own right.
+The bottom line is you have plenty of options to get to and from this awesome location, all of which are an experience in their own right.

 Seriously.
 I am already planning a return to Porto and will definitely be staying here again.
 Also note, I was not sponsored for this 7g Roasters Apartment review.
 I just really, really love it.
 If you love great coffee, wine, and modern and comfortable accommodations you will too.